 You aren’t imagining things, and you are certainly not losing your mind!
 If you have been seeing little black spots, wispy lines, or even fragments seemingly “floating” in your field of vision, you really are.
 The medical terminology for this phenomenon is myodesopsia.
-While many floaters are eventually reabsorbed and disappear, in certain instances, laser eye treatment in Orlando is necessary to remove the obstruction and restore vision.
-Dr. Magruder of Magruder Laser Vision wants you to know what’s going on with your eyes and to help you to explore available treatments for these annoying little blobs.
+While many floaters are eventually reabsorbed and disappear, in certain instances, laser eye treatment is necessary to remove the obstruction and restore vision.
+The team at Magruder Laser Vision wants you to know what’s going on with your eyes and to help you to explore available treatments for these annoying little blobs.

 The floaters that you have become accustomed to are usually more of a nuisance than an indication of something serious.
 However, patients who notice new onset floaters or those associated with flashing lights or the appearance of a ”curtain” across their field of vision should be aware that these particular symptoms may be associated with retinal tears or retinal detachment or other serious problems.
 Patients who are alerted to these types of symptoms should have a comprehensive eye exam as soon as possible.

 If floaters become more of a disruption and less of a simple annoyance, patients should seek options for treatment to discuss restoring their sight.
-Doc Brock of Magruder Laser Vision is the premier physician in the Central Florida area when it comes to eye health and restorative treatments.
-He and his skilled and responsive Laser Vision team care about you and the health and vision of your eyes.
-Doc Brock meets with every patient and personally discusses their situation and customizes a treatment plan.
+Magruder Laser Vision is the premier practice in the Central Florida area when it comes to eye health and restorative treatments.
+Our team care about you and the health and vision of your eyes.
+Our doctors meet with every patient and personally discuss their situation and customizes a treatment plan.